gabomartini/VM-Managing/README.md

 8. Click "Add" and, back on the Create network security group blade, click "OK".
 9. In the Edit network interface blade, in the Public IP address section, click "Enabled" and click "OK".
 10. In the Networking tab, under the Load balancing section, configure: Load balancing options (Azure load balancer), Select a load balancer (Create a load balancer).
 11. On the Create a load balancer page, specify the load balancer name and take the defaults.
-Click "Create", when you are done then Next : Management >.
+Click "Create", when you are done then "Next : Management >".

 <p align="center">
 <img src="https://github.com/user-attachments/assets/3b0ea859-0477-4867-9d3d-0cb1bd5a24f0">